doowebdev/doo-csrf/README.md

 ```

-And in the controller or file that will recieve the post data:
+And in a controller method or file that will recieve the post data:

 ```PHP
 use DooCSRF\Token;